AriFordsham/GHCWiki/commentary/compiler/iface-files.md

 - The types of exported functions, definition of exported types, and so on.
 - Version information, used to drive the [recompilation checker](commentary/compiler/recompilation-avoidance).
 - The strictness, arity, and unfolding of exported functions.
 This is crucial for cross-module optimisation; but it is only included when you compile with `-O`.
+- Imports and usages from those imports.
+This information is crucial for [recompilation avoidance](commentary/compiler/recompilation-avoidance).

 The contents of an interface file is the result of serialising the **`IfaceSyn`** family of data types.
 The data types are in [compiler/iface/IfaceSyn.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/iface/IfaceSyn.hs) and [compiler/iface/IfaceType.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/iface/IfaceType.hs); the binary serialisation code is in [compiler/iface/BinIface.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/iface/BinIface.hs).
 The definition of a module interface is the **`ModIface`** data type in [compiler/main/HscTypes.hs](https://gitlab.haskell.org/ghc/ghc/blob/master/compiler/main/HscTypes.hs).